 It is at this point that the leptin, insulin relationship in PCOS becomes significant as it potentiates the vicious cycle of this hypothalamic-pituitary-ovarian disorder.

-Insulin is a hormone produced by the pancreas that promotes the uptake of glucose into your cells to be used as energy, or stored in the liver.
+Link Between Leptin Resistance, Insulin and BMI in PCOSInsulin is a hormone produced by the pancreas that promotes the uptake of glucose into your cells to be used as energy or stored in the liver.

 Insulin resistance occurs when the insulin receptors become less sensitive to insulin, causing glucose levels in the blood to rise.
 This rise in blood sugar signals the pancreas to release more insulin, resulting in high levels of circulating insulin.